q-Congruences, with applications to supercongruences and the cyclic sieving phenomenon: Introduction

 for all $n \ge 1$ (Pan stated his result for $n \ge 3$, but a short calculation shows that it holds for $n=1,2$ as well).
-We use \eqref{eq:panen} in the proof of Theorem \ref{propweakbinom}, which can be considered as an extension of it.
-Indeed, using criterion \eqref{eq:Critanomega} with $a_n(q)=e_n(q)$ and with primitive roots of unity of order $n$, one obtains \eqref{eq:panen}.
+We use \eqref{eq:panen} in the proof of Theorem~\ref{propweakbinom}, which can be considered as a generalization of it.
+Indeed, using criterion \eqref{eq:Critanomega} with $a_n(q)=e_n(q)$ and with primitive roots of unity of order $n$, one recovers \eqref{eq:panen}.

-Theorem \ref{propweakbinom} suggests new examples of the Cyclic Sieving Phenomenon (CSP).
+Theorem~\ref{propweakbinom} suggests new examples of the Cyclic Sieving Phenomenon (CSP).
 We recall the definition of the CSP, which was first defined by Reiner, Stanton and White \cite{reiner2004}.
 Let $X$ be a finite set, $C$ be a finite cyclic group acting on $X$, and $f(q)$ be a polynomial in $q$ with non-negative integer coefficients.
 Then the triple $(X, C, f(q))$ exhibits the CSP if, for all $g \in C$, we have

 where $X^g$ is the fixed point set of $g$, and $\omega$ is a root of unity whose order is the same as $g$'s.
 The simplest interesting example is probably the following.
 Let $A_{n,k}$ be the set of words (that is, finite sequences) $w$ of length $n$ with $k$ $0$-s and $n-k$ $1$-s.
 Let $\mathbb{Z}/n\mathbb{Z}$ act on $A_{n,k}$ by rotation.
 Then $(A_{n,k}, \mathbb{Z}/n\mathbb{Z}, {n \brack k}_q)$ exhibits the CSP.
 We suggest Sagan's survey \cite{sagan2011} on the topic.